spuxx1701/jslibs/typedoc/output/js-utils/services/logger.md

 // Set the log level while bootstrapping your application Logger.level = 'debug';

-// Inside a component
+// Logging inside a function
-Logger.debug('Hello World!', 'MyComponent');
+Logger.debug('Hello World!', 'MyFunction');

-// Inside a class
+// Logging inside a class
 Logger.info('Hello World!', this.constructor.name);

-// Without context
+// Logging without a context
 Logger.warn('Hello World!');

-// Directly importing the log functions import { error } from '@spuxx/js-utils/services/logger';
+// You may also directly import the logging functions import { error } from '@spuxx/js-utils';
 error('Hello World!');

 // Access the stored messages